The Aftermath Fund

 Part of the Municipal Reform Act stated that Town Councils should give up all charities to be vested in Trustees which were to be appointed by the Court of Chancery.
-‘The Aftermath Fund’ was considered a such charity, and in 1859 the Court of Chancery decreed that this ‘Aftermath Fund; was a Church Charity and appointed only Church of England Trustees.
+‘The Aftermath Fund’ was considered such a charity, and in 1859 the Court of Chancery decreed that this ‘Aftermath Fund; was a Church Charity and appointed only Church of England Trustees.
 These Trustees then applied first to the repairs of St. Mary’s, and if a sufficient balance was in hand to the churchyards and other purposes.
 When the living was sold, and the Town Council had secured the purchase money of £400, it was then considered that all property of the Corporation except the Aftermath was then released of not only their liability to the repair of the church, but also of their liability to pay the organist, clerk, sexton, and all other church expenses including the offertory which was of some contention (below article’s on the aftermath fund from the Launceston Weekly New October 23rd and 30th 1858. ).

 In 1875 there was further discourse (above) at the alleged misappropriation of the fund when the trustees agreed to give £28 towards the purchase of a new organ for St. Marys.
 With this and the fact that no monies had been made available from the fund since the trust had been set up, the town council decided to apply to the charity commission to look into the matter.
 By 1876 the fund stood at £1,207 3s.
 10d.
 The charity held their inquiry on April 25th, 1876 (full report below).
-After lengthy discussions the Inspector, Mr. Walker Skirrow, ruled that it would be for the charity Commissioners to decide as to how the fund should be apportioned.
+After lengthy discussions, the Inspector, Mr Walker Skirrow, ruled that it would be for the Charity Commissioners to decide as to how the fund should be apportioned.

 In March 1877 five new members were appointed to the trust with one, Henry Pethick resigning.

-The Charity Commissions contended that it was a church trust and as such the trustees should all be church men.
+The Charity Commissions contended that it was a church trust and as such the trustees should all be churchmen.
 Two years later the fund was used to pay for the scraping and re-pointing of St. Mary’s Tower by the Launceston builder, William Burt, to the sum of £110.

 By 1880 relations between the corporation and church broke down over the use of the Guildhall which was then located between St. Mary’s church and tower.
 This hall was built by the Duke of Northumberland (who paid for the total construction cost) in 1850 and was intended for the use of the town council with the church being allowed access to enable the vicars robing.
-But over the following years the church slowly laid claim to the building leading to fierce arguments.
-On several occasions during the 1870’s, council meeting’s were interrupted by church people entering the room which led to the adjoining door to the church being locked.
-Such was the fall out, the Bishop gave permission for the church people to smash it.
+But over the following years, the church slowly laid claim to the building leading to fierce arguments.
+On several occasions during the 1870s, council meeting’s were interrupted by church people entering the room which led to the adjoining door to the church being locked.
+Such was the fallout, the Bishop gave permission for the church people to smash it.
 The impasse had grown to such a state that by 1880 the borough council had decided to build a new Guildhall on land below Noah’s Ark on Western Road.
-In fact plans to transfer the Guildhall from the corporation to the church were made in the August of 1878.
+In fact, plans to transfer the Guildhall from the corporation to the church were made in August of 1878.

 The council approached the Aftermath Trustee’s seeking financial assistance from the fund.
-The trustee’s in turn repudiated the right’s of the council to the fund but offered £75 on condition that it would in future hold no further claims on the fund.
+The trustee’s, in turn, repudiated the right’s of the council to the fund but offered £75 on condition that it would in future hold no further claims on the fund.
 At a very heated quarterly council meeting in March 1881 (Cornish & Devon Post April 2nd 1881) the whole situation was debated.

 The transfer of the old Guildhall and property that the Duchy of Cornwall held eventually took place after some five years of negotiations and the new Guildhall was duly opened in 1882 but the question of the aftermath funds appropriation was still largely felt unanswered.
 With the trustees failing to file any accounts in 1874, 1876, 1877, 1880 and 1881 contrary to Charity Commission’s rules, the town council appointed a committee to inquire into the matter in February 1885.
-The committee duly reported recommending that with a view to a compromise, the trustees be invited to join in an application to the Court of Chancery for a scheme to divide the aftermath monies in accordance with the spirit of the local Act of 1784 – that at least one third of the fund might be applied to the town in any division, consideration to be given to the fact that large sums out of the fund had already been applied entirely to the church.
+The committee duly reported recommending that with a view to a compromise, the trustees be invited to join in an application to the Court of Chancery for a scheme to divide the aftermath monies in accordance with the spirit of the local Act of 1784 – that at least one-third of the fund might be applied to the town in any division, consideration to be given to the fact that large sums out of the fund had already been applied entirely to the church.

 A decided split within the town ensued with many of the church being quite angry at this attempted takeover by the ‘Liberal’ set of the town council.
 It was cited that the fund was but just sufficient to provide for the repairs of St. Mary’s which left little over for any of the council’s projects, such as contributing towards the construction of a ball-room (Town Hall).
 In a letter countered to the report, the aftermath trust clerk , Charles Grylls, in refusing the compromise, suggested ‘that when the living of St. Mary Magdalene was sold the whole of the purchase money was paid to the corporation; that previously to that the whole of the corporate fund was liable for the maintenance of the fabric of the church; that the trustee’s had been advised that the sale of the living did not relieve the corporate fund from that liability; and that as the Town Council had so frequently attempted to divert the Aftermath funds from their application, they considered it a duty, in the interests of the church, to move the Charity Commissioners to inquire into the extent and trust of the corporate property which was held for charitable purposes, and to ask the Commissioners to invest that property an as to be under the control of the trustees, and to relieve the town entirely from its administration.’
-The town council wishing to avoid litigation, wrote back to the trustees making them reconsider the matter, but Mr. Grylls replied stating that he did see the necessity of placing the matter again before the trustee’s.
+The town council wishing to avoid litigation, wrote back to the trustees making them reconsider the matter, but Mr Grylls replied stating that he did see the necessity of placing the matter again before the trustees.
 In the meantime, without notifying the council, the trustee’s applied to the Charity Commissioners to appoint a new body of trustee’s, all of whom were churchmen.
 In the October of 1885, the council passed a resolution declaring that it was able that an application should be made to vary the Order of 1859, under which the Aftermath Fund was administered, and directing the town clerk to forward a petition to the Charity Commissioners, asking their concurrence in any necessary proceedings.
 That resolution was subsequently confirmed by a public meeting.

 The Charity Commissioners then agreed to join the council in an application to the Court of Chancery for an order to vary the scheme on condition that the council guaranteed the payment of the Attorney General’s costs.

-The Court of Chancery in the end decided that the fund was indeed a church and subsequently the trustees were made up of church men.
-After this point no records can be found with the annual meetings being conducted in private.
+The Court of Chancery, in the end, decided that the fund was indeed a church and subsequently the trustees were made up of churchmen.
+After this point, no records can be found with the annual meetings being conducted in private.
 Various requests to the trustees were made such as the cost to repair the clock in St. Mary’s tower, but from 1888 the trustees became very secretive.
 In 1891 payments were made to repairs to St. Mary’s, winding of the clock and insurance to the sum of £20 16s.
 10d.
-The same year a begrudging payment was made for the repair of the Bowling Green Cemetery wall in Horse Lane (Dockacre Road) and again in 1896, even though on both occasions the church wardens attempted to pass the cost to the rate payers (below).
+The same year a begrudging payment was made for the repair of the Bowling Green Cemetery wall in Horse Lane (Dockacre Road) and again in 1896, even though on both occasions the churchwardens attempted to pass the cost to the ratepayers (below).
 One can assume that the continued running costs of St. Mary’s such as the clock repair, soon consumed the fund but there is no further record of exactly how it stood or how or when it was wound up.